 Even though the procedure is so well known, many women have questions about the procedure’s post-op process, especially when it comes to whether or not women should be massaging their new breast implants to improve healing.
 In this blog post, we’ll discuss whether implant massage is necessary, why it’s sometimes recommended, and how implant massage is done.

 There is no clear-cut answer to the question of postoperative massage.
 Ask 10 plastic surgeons what they recommend, and you will likely get 10 slightly different answers!
 This is probably because there is just no clear evidence that implant massage works to decrease the risk of capsular contracture, and too much massage early on may increase the risk of bleeding (or hematoma).

 The bottom line is that if you are unsure what to do – ask your plastic surgeon.
 Being too aggressive moving implants around early after surgery can cause problems, and there is no clear evidence that implant massage works to help prevent capsular contracture in all situations.
-Every patient is unique and I prefer an individualized approach.
+Every patient is unique, and an individualized approach is best.

 If you are considering breast augmentation at our Kalispell plastic surgery practice, you can see the type of results we create by looking at our patients’ before-and-after photos.